 Put the apples in the bottom of a greased pie dish.

-Make the pastry by putting the flour and butter in a food processor and blending until it looks like breadcrumbs.
+Make the pastry by putting the flour, mixed spice and butter in a food processor and blending until it looks like breadcrumbs.
 Alternatively rub the butter into the flour with your fingertips.

 Turn the mixture out onto a work surface and add a couple of tablespoons of cold water from the fridge.
 Bring the mixture together with your hands to form a ball of pastry.